Principal Areas of Practice:

 James’ practical experience is backed up with post-graduate qualifications in this field.

-James provides services to many other law firms which do not have their own internal IP expertise, as well as providing local agency services for overseas firms, such as De Simone & Partners (Italy), Mayer Brown JSM (Hong Kong), Vivien Chan & Co (HK, China), The Trade Marks Bureau (UK) and Roylance Abrams Berdo & Goodman (USA).
+James provides services to numerous Australian law firms which do not have their own internal IP expertise, as well as providing local agency services for overseas firms, such as Andrews Robichaud (Canada), De Simone & Partners (Italy), Mayer Brown JSM (Hong Kong), Vivien Chan & Co (HK, China), McCarthy Denning and The Trade Marks Bureau (UK), and Butzel Long, Strike & Techel and Lehrmann Beverage Law (USA).